 The Effects of Stress and Hormonal Decline on the Skin

-In our clinic, we are seeing increasing numbers of people experiencing stress and anxiety.
-Whether the stress is work related, financial, or personal, it can have a huge impact on our health as a whole.
-Last year, a study by the Mental Health Foundation revealed that 74 per cent of us have felt so stressed we were overwhelmed or unable to cope – and women seem to be more susceptible, with 81 per cent saying they felt this way (compared with 67 per cent of men).
+In the River Aesthetics clinics, we are seeing an increasing number of patients who are experiencing stress and anxiety.
+Whether stress is work related, financial, or personal, it can have a huge impact on our health as a whole.
+Last year, a study by the Mental Health Foundation revealed that 74% of us felt so stressed we were overwhelmed or unable to cope.
+Women seem to be more susceptible, with 81% saying they felt this way (compared with 67% of men).

-Unfortunately, stress is bad for our health.
+Stress is bad for our health.
 It has been found to affect the immune system and contribute to heart disease, insomnia, and poor gut health.
-However, there is another, possibly lesser-known effect – stress is also a contributory factor for ageing skin and can affect its health and appearance.
+There is another, possibly lesser-known effect – stress is also a contributory factor to ageing skin, affecting its health and appearance.

-When we are stressed, the adrenal glands produce excessive amounts of the stress hormone cortisol, which surges the body and can bring about weight gain and sleep disturbances.
-A low- level, drip feed of daily cortisol is pervasive, and over time, chronic, low-grade stress builds in our bodies and can lead to adrenal fatigue, which can result in exhaustion, brain fog, low mood, and an inability to be able to cope.
+The adrenal glands produce excessive amounts of the stress hormone cortisol when we experience stress.
+Cortisol surges the body and can bring about weight gain and sleep disturbances.
+A low-level drip feed of daily cortisol is pervasive.
+Over time, chronic, low-grade stress builds in our bodies and can lead to adrenal fatigue.
+This can result in exhaustion, brain fog, low mood, and an inability to be able to cope.

-The skin suffers too.
 Keratinocytes in the epidermis (the outer cell layers of skin) produce cortisol when we feel stressed.
-Cortisol is an inflammatory hormone and so, depending on your skin type, it can make your skin red, dry, wrinkled, tired-looking, reactive and sensitive, oily and acne-prone, or cause under-eye dark circles.
+Cortisol is an inflammatory hormone and so, depending on your skin type, it can give you wrinkled skin, skin redness, dry, tired-looking, reactive and sensitive, oily and acne-prone skin, or cause under-eye dark circles.

 Large quantities of cortisol cause elevated sugar levels in the bloodstream which results in by-products called advanced glycation end products (AGEs), which cause the destruction of both collagen and elastin.
 This results in loss of elasticity, while inflammation encourages fine lines and wrinkles.
 It also results in thin, crêpey skin around the eyes because increased cortisol also breaks down the thin tissues surrounding the eye area, making the tiny blood vessels around them more visible.

 The first sign is a darkening of the skin, like dark circles under the eyes.
-The next is dryness and redness.
+The next is dryness and red skin on the face.
 Stressed skin is also more prone to blemishes.
 Extra cortisol makes our skin glands produce more oil, and oily skin is more prone to acne.
 So, if you’re breaking out more than usual, it could be a sign of too much stress in your system.
 Stress also slows down healing, so breakouts and spots take longer to clear.
 And anxiety has a direct effect on more serious skin conditions, such as eczema and psoriasis.

 Therefore, it’s no surprise that the decline in hormone levels as people age parallels the decline in skin quality frequently associated with ageing.